okta/okta-auth-js/README.md

 ### Running as a service

 By default, creating a new instance of `OktaAuth` will not create any asynchronous side-effects.
 However, certain features such as [token auto renew](#autorenew), [token auto remove](#autoremove) and [cross-tab synchronization](#syncstorage) require `OktaAuth` to be running as a service.
 This means timeouts are set in the background which will continue working until the service is stopped.
-To start the `OktaAuth` service, simply call the `start` method right after creation and before calling other methods like [handleLoginRedirect](#handleloginredirecttokens).
+To start the `OktaAuth` service, simply call the `start` method right after creation and before calling other methods like [handleRedirect](#handleredirectoriginaluri).
 To terminate all background processes, call `stop`.
 See [Service Configuration](#services) for more info.

 ```javascript
   var authClient = new OktaAuth(config);